 Things moved on artistically as well as culturally, and just as he was known as the ‘Pope of Pop’ in America, a case can be made for Warhol as the godfather of contemporary Chinese art.

-His simple aesthetic and replication of ever-present imagery has influenced those in the Middle Kingdom, fusing pop and Cultural Revolution-era propaganda to create a style referred to as ‘political pop,’ while some here have become so successful they have begun art ‘factories’ of their own, just as the master had.
+His simple aesthetic and replication of ever-present imagery has influenced those in the Middle Kingdom, fusing pop and Cultural Revolution-era propaganda to create a style referred to as ‘political pop,’ while srtists in the country have become so successful they have begun art ‘factories’ of their own, just as the master had.

 For more This Day in History stories, click here.